Shipwrecking: Design and equipment failure

-One of the best known examples of a shipwreck due to poor design is the capsize of Swedish warship Vasa in Stockholm harbour 1628.
-She was unstable, with insufficient beam for her weight distribution and her lower gun deck had too low free-board for good seaworthiness.
+One of the best-known examples of a shipwreck due to poor design is the capsizing of the Swedish warship Vasa in Stockholm harbour in 1628.
+She was unstable due to insufficient beam for her weight distribution, and her lower gun deck had too little freeboard for seaworthiness.

 Poor design allowed the ferry MS Herald of Free Enterprise to put to sea with open roll-on/roll-off bow doors, with tragic consequences.

-Failure or leaking of the hull is a serious problem that can lead to the loss of buoyancy or loss of stability due to the free surface effect and the subsequent sinking or capsize of the vessel.
-Even the hulls of large modern ships have cracked in heavy storms.
-Leaks between the hull planks of wooden vessels are a particular problem.
+Failure or leaking of the hull is a serious problem that can lead to the loss of buoyancy or stability due to the free surface effect and the subsequent sinking or capsizing of the vessel.
+The hulls of large modern ships have even cracked in severe storms.

-Equipment failure caused the shipwreck of cruiseferry Estonia in 1994.
+Equipment failure caused the shipwreck of the cruiseferry Estonia in 1994.
 The stress of stormy seas on the hull and especially the bow caused the bow visor to break off, in turn tearing the watertight bow door open and letting seawater flow onto the car deck.
 She capsized with tragic consequences.
 Failure of pumps can lead to the loss of a potentially salvageable ship with only a minor leak or fire.

-Failure of the means of propulsion, such as engines, sails or rigging, can lead to the loss of a ship.
+Failure of propulsion systems, such as engines, sails, or rigging, can lead to the loss of a ship.
 When the ship's movement is determined only by currents or the wind and particularly by storms, a common result is that the ship is unable to avoid natural hazards like rocks, shallow water or tidal races.
 Loss of propulsion or steering can inhibit a ship's ability to safely position itself in a storm, even far from land.
-Waves attacking a ship's side can overwhelm and sink it.
+Waves repeatedly attacking a ship's side can also overwhelm and sink it.

 Instability and foundering

-Instability is caused by the centre of mass of the ship rising above the metacenter resulting in the ship tipping on its side or capsizing.
-To remain buoyant, the hull of a vessel must prevent water entering the large air spaces of the vessel (known as downflooding).
-Clearly for the ship to float, the normally submerged parts of the hull will be watertight, but the upper parts of the hull must have openings to allow ventilation to compartments, including the engine room, for crew access, and to load and unload cargo.
-In a swamping by waves or capsize water can enter these openings if not watertight.
-If a ship sinks after capsizing, or as a consequence of a being overwhelmed by waves, a leak in the hull, or other water ingress, it may be described as having foundered or foundering.
-Large ships are designed with compartments to help preserve the necessary buoyancy.
+Instability is caused by the center of mass of the ship rising above the metacenter, resulting in the ship tipping on its side or capsizing.
+To remain buoyant, the hull of a vessel must prevent water from entering the large air spaces of the vessel (known as downflooding).
+For the ship to float, the normally submerged parts of the hull must be watertight, but the upper parts of the hull must have openings to allow ventilation of compartments, including the engine room, for crew access, and to load and unload cargo.
+During swamping by waves or capsize, water can enter these openings if they are not watertight.
+If a ship sinks after capsizing, or as a consequence of being overwhelmed by waves, a leak in the hull, or other water ingress, it may be described as having foundered.
+Large ships are designed with compartments to help preserve buoyancy.